-Figure 217: Scrollbar selections in the Properties window
+Figure 210: Scrollbar selections in the Properties window

-- 4) Close the Properties window. - 5) Lengthen the Note field. - a) Move the cursor over the middle green handle at the bottom of the Note field.
-It becomes a vertical single arrow. - b) Drag the cursor down until the length is 6 cm (2.4 inches).
+- 4) Close the Properties window. - 5) Lengthen the Misc.
+Notes field by moving the cursor over the middle green handle at the bottom of the field and dragging down until the length is 6 cm (2.4 inches).

-Step 8: Change labels and fields in a subform.
+Step 8: Change labels and fields in the subform.

-The Date column needs to be widened.
-The field in the PaymentType column needs to be changed to a list box.
-The label for PaymentType column needs to be two words.
+The subform is located at the bottom of the form.
+We want to widen the Date column, change the field in the PaymentType column to a list box, and change the label for the PaymentType column to two words.